StatProviderComparisons/statprovidercomparisons.github.io/index.md

-An online seminar series and mailing list for researchers and practitioners working on methodological aspects of provider comparisons
+An online seminar series and mailing list for researchers and practitioners working on methodological aspects of provider comparisons.

 ### Organizers
 - Georg Heinze (Medical University of Vienna, Austria)